w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/07-computing.md

 - `PENDING`: The step is waiting to be run
 - `RUNNING`: The step is currently running
 - `COMPLETED`: The step completed successfully
-- `CANCELLED`: The step was cancelled before running because an earlier step failed
+- `CANCELLED`: The step was canceled before running because an earlier step failed
 - `FAILED`: The step failed while running

 # Running the cluster